 The Salem City Council recognizes homelessness as a critical problem in our community.
 We’re actively working with partners to reduce hardships that lead to homelessness and increase access to affordable housing for our residents and families with children who are unsheltered or at-risk of becoming homeless.
 We’re taking a collaborative approach and adapting multiple best practices to fit our community.

-Helping to set up a temporary homeless shelter at the Oregon State Fair and Exposition Center for 100 homeless individuals. ( scheduled to conclude March 31, 2021)
+Help in set up of temporary homeless shelter at the Oregon State Fair and Exposition Center for 100 homeless individuals. (winter 2021)

 Ongoing financial and staff support of the Salem Warming network, which houses homeless individuals during the coldest nights of our winter.
 Two additional locations opened this year- Portland Rd and State St.